AndrewSRea/My_Learning_Port/Bootstrap/Components/Card/README.md

     </div>
 </div>
 ```
+(And again, this code example can be found in my accompanying [card-examples-6.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Card/card-examples-6.html) file.)

 ### Grid cards

-Use the Bootstrap grid system and its [`.row-cols` columns](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Layout#row-columns) to control how many grid columns (wrapped around your cards) you show per row.
+Use the Bootstrap grid system and its [`.row-cols` columns](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Layout/Grid#row-columns) to control how many grid columns (wrapped around your cards) you show per row.
 For example, here's `.row-cols-1` laying out the cards on one column, and `.row-cols-md-2` splitting four cards to equal width across multiple rows, from the medium breakpoint up.
 ```
 <div class="row row-cols-1 row-cols-md-2 g-4">
     <div class="col">